MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 **Namespace: FraudProtection.Errors.ExternalCalls**

 This event logs errors for each failed external call, and can be useful for debugging any issues you may see with your external call performance.
-The full request and response for the call will be logged, as well as the latency, and the rule and clause the call were triggered from.
+The full request and response for the call are logged, as well as the latency and the rule and clause the call were triggered from.

 ```json